KDE/digikam-doc/image_editor/decorate_tools.rst

     The digiKam Image Editor Border Tool

-Four options give you control over the decorative frame rendering:
+Four options give you control over the rendering of the decorative frame:

     - **Type**: this option specifies the decorative frame style to apply around the image. **Solid** style just surrounds the image with a colored line, **Niepce** style surrounds the image with a fine line and a large border (ideal for black and white images), **Beveled** style adds a neat dimension to your image (ideal to create a button effect), and **Decorative** style adds an ornamental border using patterns.

-    - **Width**: this option specifies the border width in percents of image size.
+    - **Width**: this option specifies the border width as a percentage of image size.
 The border is added around the image.
 The width range is limited between 1% and 50%.

     - **First**: this option specifies the first color to use with the current border type.